Hello and welcome to Greatmore Street Studios.

 We did a Thupelo workshop at Valkenberg hospital organized by the friends of Valkenberg and the AVA.
 Funding was found to have a permanent studio in the OT department.
 This studio has been facilitated by Anthony Cawood for many years using the Thupelo ethos of teaching and learning by example.
 It has been internationally recognized for the extraordinary work and facilitation process.
 Art is therapy.

-The exhibition from Zimbabwe,currently at Zeitz Mocca, includes work from at least six artist who have worked in these studios and grown their practices through introductions to galleries here and abroad.
+The exhibition from Zimbabwe,currently at Zeitz Mocca, includes work from at least six artists who have worked in these studios and grown their practices through introductions to galleries here and abroad.

 A workshop at the Langa artcenter lead to introducing artists from Stellenbosch university to local artists; a Thupelo workshop then took place at GUS.
 A funded residency projecton a farm in Stellenbosch has now been included in our network.
 An artist from Nigeria will work there this month and work in one of the schools.